Al-Sahili

 Abu Ishaq al-Sahili (أبو إسحاق الساحلي; c.
-1290 – 15 October 1346), also known as al-Tuwayjin (ـالطُّوَيجِن), was an Andalusian poet and fiqh scholar who became a favored member of the court of Mansa Musa, emperor of Mali.
+1290 – 15 October 1346), also known as al-Tuwayjin (ـالطُّوَيجِن), was an Andalusi poet and fiqh scholar who became a favored member of the court of Mansa Musa, Emperor of Mali.
 He is the most renowned of the scholars from the wider Muslim world who emigrated to Mali in the aftermath of Mansa Musa's pilgrimage.

-Many European texts refer to al-Sahili as an architect, and attribute major innovations in West African architecture to him.
+Many European texts refer to al-Sahili as an architect and attribute major innovations in West African architecture to him.
 However, his contributions to West African architecture were minimal.
 His one known architectural project was the construction of an audience chamber for Mansa Musa, to which his contributions may have been more organizational and artistic than architectural.

 Name

 His full name was Abū Isḥāq Ibrāhīm ibn Muḥammad ibn Ibrāhīm al-Sāḥilī al-Anṣārī al-Gharnāṭī.
 His nisba al-Sahili was inherited from his maternal grandfather and indicates he lived on the coast.
-His nisba al-Anṣārī (alternatively given as al-Awsī) indicates he claimed descent from the tribes who sheltered Muhammad in Medina, with the latter possibility specifically indicating he claimed descent from the two most powerful such tribes.
-The name al-Tuwayjin translates as "the small casserole".
+His nisba al-Anṣārī (alternatively given as al-Awsī) indicates he claimed descent from the Arab tribes who sheltered Muhammad in Medina, the Ansar, with the latter possibility specifically indicating he claimed descent from the two most powerful such tribes.
+He also was known by the sobriquet al-Tuwayjin, which translates as "the small casserole", but no explanation has been found for this name.

 Biography

 Early life

-Abu Ishaq al-Sahili was born in Granada during the late 13th century.
+Abu Ishaq al-Sahili was born in the Emirate of Granada during the late 13th century.
 His father, Muhammad, was trained in jurisprudence and was the head of the perfume guild of Granada.

 In Granada, al-Sahili became a drafter of legal documents and did some work on legal problems.
 In this time, he became known as a poet and was described in laudatory terms by his contemporary Ibn al-Khatib.

-A near-contemporary poet said that he once suffered from temporary madness while under the influence of marking nut and declared himself to be a prophet.
-Possibly as a result of this, or for some other reason, he became disgraced and left Granada.
-In approximately 1321, he departed al-Andalus and traveled to Egypt, Syria, Iraq, and Yemen before going on the hajj in 1324.
+A near-contemporary poet said that he once suffered from temporary madness while under the influence of a badly prepared marking nut and declared himself to be a prophet.
+For whatever reason, he left Granada in disgrace.
+In approximately 1321, he departed al-Andalus and traveled to Mamluke Egypt and Syria, Jalayirid Iraq, and Rasulid Yemen before going on Hajj in 1324.